 Mistake #1: Zero Sense of Urgency or Value

 As for your financial planning business, you should include something like “Schedule Your Free Consulting Call Now” or “Take Control of Your Financial Future Today.”
 Showing urgency, benefit, and value will connect with leads and nudge them to take action.
-We love the CTA below from Twenty Over Ten’s client, Stewart Advisory Services, Inc., creates a sense of urgency with the unique phrase, “Start Boarding for Railroad Retirement,” encouraging clients to join the team and work with the advisors.
+We love the CTA below from Twenty Over Ten client, Highball Advisors, as it creates a sense of urgency with the unique phrase, “Start Boarding for Railroad Retirement,” encouraging clients to join the team and work with the advisors.
 Above that, they start by asking the question, “Are You Prepared for What’s Around the Bend?”
 This makes prospects start to think about if they are truly prepared, prompting them to find out more.

 In the example below, Twenty Over Ten Client C.L.
 Sheldon & Company includes a CTA on their homepage for a recorded webinar on the ETAPs (Executive Transition Assistance Program) that were canceled due to the COVID-19 pandemic.
-The copy on the landing page explicitly explains downloading it is free, and the CTA button creates a great sense of urgency.
+The copy on the landing page explicitly explains that it is free, and the CTA button creates a great sense of urgency.

 Mistake #3 Distractions